Kattamine Shrine (plaque bearing the name Zao Daigongen)

 The summit of Mt.
 Katta

-For this reason, Kattamine Shrine's "Satomiya" in Togatta Onsen is said to have been called "Zao Daigongen Okarinomiya."
-Perhaps it is the "lodging for the deity" that travels to the foot of the mountain every year.
+For this reason, the "Lower Shrine" of Katta-mine Shrine in Togatta Onsen was apparently called "Zao Daigongen Okarinomiya" (Zao Great Gongen's Traveling Shrine).
+I suppose it was the "lodging for the deity" as it traveled down to the foot of the mountain every year.

 Learn about the history of Komainu!
 The Komainu at Kattamine Shrine's Satomiya